Andrew199617/vscode-js-snippets/README.md

 Create classes using Oloo pattern and React Classes.
 These classes will integrate with our other tools.

 ### Other Extensions:
-- JS Syntax Highlight Extension.
+- JavaScript to Typescript Converter & Syntax Highlighter
+   - learn-game-development.js-syntax-extension
+   - If you want to have AutoComplete/Intellisense for the objects created use this extension.

 ### Modules
+- @mavega/oloo
-- @learngamedevelopment/oloo
+- @mavega/react

 # Snippets